KaNiuSii/Go-CryptoManager/README.md

-# Go-CryptoManager
+# Go-CryptoManager 🌐

 Go-CryptoManager is a RESTful API service written in Go, designed to manage cryptocurrency assets.
 It provides endpoints for creating, retrieving, updating, and deleting cryptocurrency information.

-## Features
+## Features 🚀

-- List all cryptocurrencies
+- List all cryptocurrencies 💹
-- Retrieve a single cryptocurrency by ID
+- Retrieve a single cryptocurrency by ID 🔍
-- Create new cryptocurrency entries
+- Create new cryptocurrency entries ➕
-- Update existing cryptocurrency entries
+- Update existing cryptocurrency entries 🔄
-- Delete cryptocurrency entries
+- Delete cryptocurrency entries ❌

-## Getting Started
+## Getting Started 🏁

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
+### Prerequisites 📋

 What things you need to install the software and how to install them:

 - Go (version 1.21.4 or higher)
 - MySQL (or MariaDB)
-- A REST client like Postman or cURL (for testing endpoints)

-### Installing
+### Installing 🛠️

 A step-by-step series of examples that tell you how to get a development environment running: